say-no-to-sleep/VacuumClone/README.md

 Q&A:

 Q: Have you-

-A: No, I have not studied colour theory
+A: No, I have not studied colour theory, or art in general.
+How did you tell?

 ---